 We get it.
 Modern men face some ridiculous standards.
-You're supposed to be built like a Greek god with the social graces of a Roman diplomat.
-You have to master fashion to the point where you should be featured in magazines.
-You also have to unlock hygiene levels previously undiscovered.
-It’s not enough to be fit, smart, fun and well-dressed.
-You also have to carefully manicure your body hair.
-It’s a lot.
+You're supposed to have a Greek god build with the social graces of a Roman diplomat.
+You have to master fashion to the point where magazines should feature you.

 Worst of all is shaving the balls.
-It’s basically expected at this point, and very few guys actually enjoy it.
+Everyone expects it at this point, and very few guys enjoy it.
 Putting a razor blade against your most precious flesh induces a unique kind of stress into your life.
 Even when you're a paragon of care, it's still easy to cut yourself.
 On your ball sack.
 How is any of this fair?

 You don't need to worry too much.
-Being a guy might be tough, but we have some tips and tricks that are going to help you meet these demands with a lot less suffering.
+Being a guy might be challenging, but we have some tips and tricks that will help you meet these demands with a lot less suffering.
 This post is for anyone who has ever cut their balls while shaving.
 It's also for anyone afraid to shave for that same reason.
 Here are the trade secrets to getting rid of pubic hair without bleeding for the cause.

 If you're going to shave your balls, the most important thing you can do is prepare the area beforehand.
 Regular skin care can soften the skin and the hair — down to the follicle.
 Both of these outcomes help the shaving outcome.
-They reduce the risk of tugging and snagging, and they help the razor blade glide smoothly while you shave.
-Clearly, shaving lubricant is important for that, but it works better when you're taking good general care of yourself.
-All of these tips are aimed at that goal.
+They reduce the risk of tugging and snagging, and they help the razor blade glide while you shave.
+Shaving lubricant is essential for that, but it works better when you're taking good general care of yourself.
+Taking good care of yourself is the goal of these tips.

 It might sound a little weird, but deodorant is one of the key ingredients in keeping your balls from being diced when you shave.
 We're not talking about slathering any old armpit stick on your genitals.
 That would be weird.
-What you need is a proper ball deodorant, designed specifically to help that part of your body achieve greater general health.
+It would be best to have an excellent ball deodorant explicitly designed to help that part of your body achieve improved general health.

 Crop Preserver™ is the perfect ball deodorant.
-While it does live up to its name and prevent the nose curdling smells of swamp crotch, it does a lot for your general nether health too.
-Crop Preserver is designed to reduce friction and chaffing, and it helps you maintain healthy levels of moisture between the legs.
+While it does live up to its name and helps avoid the nose-curdling smells of swamp crotch, it does a lot for your general nether health too.
+Crop Preserver is meant to reduce friction and chaffing, and it helps you maintain healthy levels of moisture between the legs.
 If you're too sweaty, you'll get byproducts on your skin that make a smooth, safe shave impossible.
-If you're too try, the razor will disagree with the roughened skin.
+If you're to try, the razor will disagree with the roughened skin.
 Crop Preserver helps you find the Goldilocks zone.

 The job started by Crop Preserver is finished by Crop Reviver™ toner.
-This formula is deployed through the mechanism of a gentle toner.
+This formula comes in the form of a gentle toner.
 You can give yourself one or two light spritzes every day, and it does the rest.

-Crop Reviver has our special Active pH Control™ formula.
-So, while the toner is aiding your deodorant in managing moisture, and it's adding an extra layer of defense against nasty odors, it's also strengthening your skin health.
-Keeping things at the right pH helps your skin stay resilient, and it promotes your most prominent natural defense against skin infections.
+Crop Reviver has our unique formula.
+So, while the toner is aiding your deodorant in managing moisture and it's adding an extra layer of defense against nasty odors, it's also strengthening your skin health.
 All of these features come together to make your skin more shaveable.

 Then you get the opposite guys.
 They like to enjoy a good steam while they're supposed to be getting clean.
 They take long, hot showers.
-They do spend enough time to get soap on their bodies, but the focus is on the pleasure of the shower — not the technique of getting clean.
+They do spend enough time to get soap on their bodies.

 The truth is that you need to shower with the same sense of purpose that you take to the grocery store.
-It's not enough to just lather a little soap on your body.
+It's not enough to lather a little soap on your body.
 You need to spend time exfoliating, and you need to do it correctly.
-You also need to use a good soap.
+It would be best if you also used good soap.

-Crop Cleanser™ hair and body wash is designed to make sure your whole body gets every treatment it needs each time you shower.
+Crop Cleanser™ hair and body wash aims to ensure your whole body gets the treatment it needs each time you shower.
 When it comes to your balls, gently exfoliating with Crop Cleanser helps remove dirt buildups, pore clogs, and pubic gunk.
 All of those things help turn a ball shave into a red nightmare.
-Simply washing with a good soap and gently exfoliating will make your next shave go so much better.
+Thoroughly washing with a good soap and gently exfoliating will make your next shave go so much better.

 You're here because you are looking for better ways to shave your junk.
 We get that, and we tried to give you valuable answers to your question.
 All of that said, you're asking the wrong question in the first place.
 You don't need to be worried about better ways to shave.
 You need to look for better ways to groom.